-Utah's swan hunt has closed early three years in a row because too many trumpeter swans were killed.
+Utah's tundra swan hunt has closed early four years in a row because too many trumpeter swans were killed.

 Only nine states offer swan hunting, and Utah is one of them.
-Unfortunately, the swan hunt has had to close early-three years in a row-because hunters killed 20 trumpeter swans each season.
-That was the federally-set limit of trumpeter swan harvests legally allowed each season.
+Unfortunately, the swan hunt has had to close early-four years in a row-because hunters killed 20 trumpeter swans each season.
+That is the federally set limit of trumpeter swan harvests legally allowed each year.